Gabri1391/Gabri1391/README.md

 ✨<strong><i>The Web's world is too big & too amazing not to trying to discover it!</i></strong>✨
 <hr>

-I came from a Tech Academy and here below you find also some projects I made that replicate some famous website and webapp.
+I came from a Tech Academy and here below you find also some projects I made that replicate some famous website and webapp. :bag: :computer:

 My hobbies are games and football.⚽ 🎮

 📫 How to reach me: 📧 chiarellogabriele@gmail.com